flutter/website/src/docs/development/platform-integration/platform-channels.md

 client which isn't typesafe.
 Calling and receiving messages depends on the host and client declaring the same arguments and datatypes in order for messages to work.
-The [Pigeon][] package can be used as an alternative to `MethodChannel` to generate code that sends messages in a typesafe manner.
+The [Pigeon][] package can be used as an alternative to `MethodChannel` to generate code that sends messages in a structured typesafe manner.

 With [Pigeon][] the messaging protocol is defined in a subset of Dart which then generates messaging code for Android or iOS.
 A more complete example and more